cloudsecuritynz/f5ohs/README.md

 * 14.1.2
 * 15.1.0

+### What is F5OHS not?
+F5OHS is not a replacement for any real-time operational monitoring tools.
+Organisations should, ideally, be monitoring the device with SNMP (and augmenting with sflow) and sending all logs to a SIEM.

 ### Does it work with partitions?
 In general, APM and GTM dont play nice with partitions, so partitions shouldnt be a big part of the checking.